By Mike Loughrin, CEO of Transformance Advisors

-A key part of the vision is to make a cultural transformation where everyone is empowered to participate in continuous improvement.
+A key aspect of the lean vision is to make a cultural transformation where everyone is empowered to participate in continuous improvement.

-Our lean transformation assessment is an ideal tool for organizations to use to track their progress.
+A lean assessment is an ideal technique for organizations to track their progress with a transformation.
 It quantifies how the culture is changing as an organization journeys through a transformation by measuring progress in terms of leadership, knowledge, teamwork, alignment, and results.

-- Creating a culture in your organization where all functional areas are completely committed
+- A culture where all functional areas are completely committed

-- Integrating with your customers and suppliers using proven best practices in relationship management
+- Alignment from suppliers to customers and suppliers using proven best practices and emerging trends in relationship management

 Two key responsibilities for a leadership team are to: